 Key ingredient notes and substitutions

-Sugar: This will go into the dough making process as it provides 'food' for the yeast, turning it into carbon dioxide and alcohol.
+This will go into the dough-making process as it provides 'food' for the yeast, turning it into carbon dioxide and alcohol.
 It also improves the taste.
-We will also add a bit of sugar to the tomato sauce to counter the acidity from the tomatoes.
+We will also add a bit of sugar to the tomato sauce to counter the acidity of the tomatoes.

-Tinned plum tomatoes: You only need half a can, but you can always double the quantities for the sauce so you don't waste the other half, then use the extra sauce in a pasta dish.
+You only need half a can for one pizza, but you can always double the quantities for the sauce so you don't waste the other half, then use the extra sauce in a pasta dish.
 Or, you can freeze the extra sauce for your next pizza.

 You can use chopped tomatoes from a tin if you don't have tinned 'peeled plum tomatoes'.
 Alternatively, use fresh tomatoes, skins removed.

-Cheeses: We're triple-cheesing it!
-Grated mozzarella, half a ball of mozzarella and feta cheese.
+We're triple-cheesing it!
+Grated mozzarella cheese, half a ball of mozzarella cheese and feta cheese.

 If you can't find streaky bacon, we would suggest using normal bacon but chopping it into smaller pieces.
 Flash-fry briefly and then scatter the pieces across the pizza.

-Avocado: You will need 12 thin slices which equates to about one medium avocado.
+You will need 12 thin slices which equates to about one medium avocado.
 Try and find a 'good-looking' avo if you can.
 Aesthetically it is quite a prominent feature on the pizza.
-Brown and bruised bits won't do in this instance
+Brown and bruised bits won't look very attractive or appetising.

 Equipment needed